wjheesen/vector-art/README.md

 View it live at https://wjheesen.github.io/vector-art/

-The app is highly data efficient, as each shape is defined by only a color and a matrix transformation of shared mesh vertices.
+Each shape is defined by a color, a matrix transformation, and a shared set of vertices.

-Note: This an experimental app that is still heavily under development.
-The UI is temporary, and known bugs exist.